-For the past three years, Washington state has been the epicenter of carbon tax political action.
+For the past three years, Washington state has been the epicenter of carbon tax political action in the U.S.

 In 2016, activists placed a carbon tax initiative on the November ballot that would have given Washington the nation’s first state carbon tax.
-The measure, I-732, was soundly defeated, 59% to 41%.
+The measure, I-732, went down to a stinging defeat, 59% to 41%.

 Much of the opposition to I-732 came from the Alliance for Jobs and Clean Energy, a coalition of environmental and social justice organizations.
-A key concern of the Alliance was how the tax revenues would be used.
-Under I-732, most of the revenue would have been used to cut other taxes including the state sales tax.
-The Alliance preferred to see money spent on environmental and community needs.
+Most of the I-732 revenue would have been earmarked to cut the regressive state sales tax, in order to ensure that the carbon tax would not imperil low-income households.
+The Alliance wanted the money spent on environmental and community needs.

 This year the Alliance has gotten its own carbon tax initiative, I-1631, on the ballot.
 The new proposal differs from I-732 on both the tax and the revenue sides, and the Nov.
-6 vote may tell us something about relative support for the revenue-neutral approach (I-732), compared to spending the money on potentially popular programs (I-1631).
+6 vote may tell us something about relative support for the revenue-neutral approach (I-732), compared to spending the money on programs leveraging the carbon tax to cut emissions while benefiting communities (I-1631).

-Under I -732, the carbon tax would have hit $25 per metric ton of CO2 in 2018 and risen annually at a rate of 3.5% plus inflation after that.
+Under I -732, the carbon tax would have hit $25 per metric ton of CO2 in 2018 and risen thereafter at an annual rate of 3.5% plus inflation.
 I-1631 would start lower—$15 per metric ton—but rise faster, at $2/ton plus inflation annually.
-To avoid adverse economic impacts, I-1631 exempts energy-intensive and trade-exposed businesses such as the behemoth aircraft maker Boeing, Inc. from the tax.
+To avoid adverse economic impacts, I-1631 exempts the behemoth aircraft maker Boeing, Inc. and other energy-intensive and trade-exposed businesses from the tax.

-Proponents expect the I-1631 carbon tax to raise $1 billion in the first year, and $2.5 billion over the following three years.
+I-1631 backers expect the carbon tax to raise $1 billion in the first year, and $2.5 billion over the following three years.
 (The decline assumes that businesses and households reduce their emissions as time goes on.)

 I-732 would have used the carbon tax revenue to: